menus12/ML-Learn-2024/README.md

 ## Abstract
 <!-- Contains the purpose of the research carried out, the research questions that are dealt with, the research method and the most important findings -->

+This research paper explores the estimation of study materials' completion time within the NSALAB Learn platform, a digital environment for ICT training.
+The study utilizes data from MongoDB to analyze the relationship between material characteristics (lectures, labs, tests) and actual completion times.
+Pre-processing and machine learning models, specifically regression, are applied to predict completion times based on features like words, illustrations, and videos.
+The findings reveal significant correlations, such as the impact of video duration on lecture completion times, although with varying degrees of accuracy across material types, indicating areas for model improvement.

 ## Table of contents

 ## Introduction